 Benefits of the move will be felt across the whole supply chain, across several boroughs and by a wide range of Londoners.

-The programme will regenerate 42 acres of land in Barking and Dagenham, providing jobs and education facilities for local residents.
+If the City Corporation’s ambition to relocate all three wholesale markets is realised, the scheme would regenerate 42 acres of land in Barking and Dagenham, providing jobs and education facilities for local residents.
 The regeneration will act as a catalyst for the development of a food economy within the borough, in turn supporting town centre activities.

 The City Corporation, as part of the planning conditions, will also be providing investment into local infrastructure.

 Building Back Better

 This scheme would regenerate over 90 acres on four sites, which could provide:

 - 36,000 sqm of public realm improvements across the LBBD and the existing sites

 - Opportunity to re-vitalise a significant are of Central London to enable better public access to Smithfield’s historic buildings

 - Opportunity to significantly cut down on heavy goods vehicle movements